-Please note: the Land Transport Amendment Bill (LTAB) (external link) is currently before Parliament and proposes changes to the regulatory framework for small passenger services (external link) (passenger vehicles with 12 seats or less, including driver).
-If the legislation is passed, in a few months Approved Taxi Organisations (ATOs) will cease to exist.
+Please note: the Land Transport Amendment Act 2017 (external link) has been passed by Parliament, meaning changes will be made to the regulatory framework for small passenger services, and from 1 October 2017 Approved Taxi Organisations (ATOs) will cease to exist.
 Instead, the same rules will apply across all small passenger services.
 Please consider these upcoming changes when thinking about making an ATO application.

-Sections 30P and 30Q of the Land Transport Act 1998 set out the minimum requirements approved taxi organisations (ATOs) must meet, while section 8 of the Land Transport Operator Licensing Rule details the legal standards and requirements.
+Sections 30P and 30Q of the Land Transport Act 1998 set out the current minimum requirements ATOs must meet, while section 8 of the Land Transport Rule: Operator Licensing 2007 details the current legal standards and requirements.
 The revised Operator Licensing Rule 2017 will also come into effect on 1 October 2017.

 The information on this page is just an overview.